Important News:SafeLogic Announces General Availability of CryptoComply BoringCrypto! Read the announcement.

 CNSA 2.0 is quickly becoming the de facto global benchmark for high-assurance cryptography, influencing not just U.S. systems but also allied and commercial ecosystems.

-What Organizations Should Be Doing Now
+What NSS Vendors and Service Providers Should Be Doing Now

 To meet the 2027 requirement, organizations need to shift from awareness to execution:

-1. Update Procurement Language
+1. Update Procurement Language with Your Supply Chain Vendors

 Ensure all RFPs and contracts explicitly require:

-2. Assess Current and Planned Systems
+2. Assess Current and Planned System Designs

-• Identify systems scheduled for acquisition post-2026
+- Identify systems scheduled for sale post-2026

-• Evaluate vendor readiness for CNSA 2.0
+- Evaluate your readiness for CNSA 2.0 as a vendor

-3. Engage Vendors Early
+3. Engage Your Suppliers Early

-• Require CNSA 2.0 roadmaps
+- Require CNSA 2.0 roadmaps

-• Validate implementation timelines
+- Validate implementation timelines

-• Avoid last-minute integration risks
+- Avoid last-minute integration risks

 4. Adopt Crypto-Agility